ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 ## Type signature compatibility

 Since type signature declarations are scoped to a single Pony package, separate packages might define different FFI signatures for the same C function.
 In these cases, the compiler will make sure that all declarations are compatible with each other.
 Two declarations are compatible if their arguments and return types are compatible.
-Two types are compatible with each other if they have the same ABI size and they can be safely casted to each other.
+Two types are compatible with each other if they have the same ABI size and they can be safely cast to each other.
 Currently, the compiler allows the following type casts:

-* Any `struct` type can be casted to any other `struct`.
+* Any `struct` type can be cast to any other `struct`.
-* Pointers and integers can be casted to each other.
+* Pointers and integers can be cast to each other.

 Consider the following example: